 dbdiagram.io is a lightweight, browser-based tool for fast ERD creation using either a custom DSL or raw SQL.
 Designed for simplicity and speed, it's ideal for teams that need to sketch, share, and iterate on schema designs—without the overhead of installing full-scale software.

-The tool is purpose-built for simplicity.
-Developers can generate ERDs in seconds using minimal syntax, then export diagrams or share them with a link.
-It's especially useful for remote teams, early-stage planning, or fast visual documentation of existing structures.
+The tool's purpose is to allow developers to generate ERDs in seconds with minimal syntax and export diagrams or share them with a link.
+It's especially useful for remote teams, early-stage planning, or quickly document existing structures.

 Features and integrations

-Features include real-time collaboration, export options (PDF, PNG, SQL, etc.), and a clean DSL for quickly describing schema components.
-It also supports reverse engineering via SQL import from databases like PostgreSQL, MySQL, and SQL Server.
+Features include real-time collaboration, export (PDF, PNG, SQL, etc.), and a clean DSL for quickly describing schema components.
+Reverse engineering is supported via SQL import from databases like PostgreSQL, MySQL, and SQL Server.

-Integrations include GitHub and dbdocs.io for embedding diagrams into project documentation or version-controlled repositories.
+Integrations include GitHub and dbdocs.io for embedding diagrams into project documentation or repositories.

-❌ Not ideal for deep schema editing or deployment work
+• Not ideal for deep schema editing or deployment

 Lucidchart